RELATES TO: KRS 13B, 45.237, 205.231, 7 C.F.R. 273.15

 (a) The records of the hearing; and

-(b) New evidence or exhibits introduced before the appeal board in accordance with subsection (2), (3), or (4) of this section.
+(b) New evidence or exhibits introduced before the Appeal Board for Public Assistance in accordance with this section.

-(3) If needed, the appeal board may request additional evidence to resolve the appeal.
+(5) If needed, the Appeal Board for Public Assistance may request additional evidence to resolve the appeal.

 (2) If necessary, benefits of the appellant shall be adjusted:

-(a) Based on the decision of the appeal board; and
+(a) Based on the decision of the Appeal Board for Public Assistance; and

-(b) Within ten (10) days of the appeal board decision.
+(b) Within ten (10) days of the Appeal Board for Public Assistance’s decision.